mrozekma/got/doc/index.rst

 ``--password [PASSWORD]`` Optional   Account password.
 Optional if no authentication is required or you're using an SSH key.
 Use ``--password`` with no password to be prompted for one on stdin
 ``--ssh-key PEM_FILE``    Optional   Path to SSH private key.
 Optional if no authentication is required or you're using a password
-``--clone-url URL``       Optional   Pattern to use to figure out a clone URL for a given repospec ``--force``               Optional   Add the host even if unable to connect to it
+``--clone-url URL``       Optional   Pattern to use to figure out a clone URL for a given repospec ``--clone-root PATH``     Optional   Directory to store new clones in.
+By default this is a subdirectory of the :ref:`global clone root <configuration>`, named the same as the host
+``--force``               Optional   Add the host even if unable to connect to it
 ========================= ========== ======================================================